logica-web/logica-web.github.io/docs/usrguide/multi-semantics.md

 +--------+
 ```

+Here, "apple" appears twice because it is present in both `MyFruit` and `YourFruit`.

+## Conjunction Multiplies Multiplicities

-Conjunction multiplies multiplicities.
+Conjunction in Logica combines predicates by multiplying their multiplicities.

-To illustrate the concept we will use an abstract predicate this time.

-Example 3: Predicate `Q` defined as
+**Example:** Consider the predicates `Q` and `R` defined as:

 ```
 Q("a", "b");